Advertiser Disclosure

 Experian CreditWorks

-The basic version of Experian CreditWorks is free and includes monthly access to your credit score, credit report monitoring, alerts when your score changes, one surveillance report to show if your personal information is on the dark web, and credit card and loan offers through Experian CreditMatch (more on that below).
+The basic version of Experian CreditWorks is free.
+It includes monthly access to your credit score, credit report monitoring, alerts when your score changes, one surveillance report to show if your personal information is on the dark web, and credit card and loan offers through Experian CreditMatch (more on that below).

 CreditWorks Premium is a paid plan offering daily access to your Experian credit report and score; monthly access to credit reports and scores from all three credit bureaus; auto, home and bankcard FICO Scores; a FICO simulator showing how different actions could affect your credit score; and the ability to lock and unlock your credit report with Experian CreditLock.
 You also get Identity Theft Protection, which includes dark web surveillance, fraud resolution services and up to $1 million worth of identity theft insurance.